harrisj/harrisj.github.io/_posts/published/2014-03-28-bots-with-thoughts.md

 ---
 layout: writing_layout
 title: Bots With Thoughts
-subtitle: On magic, aesthetics, and the newsbot frontier
+subtitle: Jacob Harris on magic, aesthetics, and the newsbot frontier
+summary: In this long piece, I attempted to think through some of the issues around using bots for journalism.
+It predates the rise of Generative AI, so it feels remarkably quaint now, but I'm sharing for completeness.
 date: 20140328
 year: 2014
 category: published